gearsngenes/GnG-RAG-Playground/README.md

 )
 ```

-To use another GGUF-compatible model, replace the `repo_id` and `filename` in `rag_slm.py`.
+To use another GGUF-compatible model, just change the `repo_id` and `filename` in `rag_slm.py`.

 ---

-## 🖼 Image Citation Format
+## Image Citation Format

-Image files must include alt-text in one of two ways:
+Image files must include alt-text in one of three ways:
+* Images that come with alt-text in the documents themselves (DOCX/PPTX)

-- Auto-generated via GPT-4-turbo for embedded images (if available)
+* Auto-generated via GPT-4-turbo (PDF-upload pipeline)
-- Manually entered for JPG/PNG uploads
+* Manually entered for individual JPG/PNG uploads

-These are then embedded alongside other text content and rendered with:
+They are embedded and rendered in markdown as:

 ```markdown
 ![Image description](uploads/topic_dir/your_image.jpg)